zavoloklom/dnd-flavored-markdown/content/en.md

 **Shadow Forest.** A dense, nearly impassable forest east of Karthal.

-**Ashes Hills.** Dry, gray swell to the northwest of San-Soprigal.
+**Ashes Hills.** Dry, gray swell to the northwest of San Soprigal.
 The old town cemetery lies here.

 **Portgate.** A fortress at the eastern passes; the governor’s seat and the peninsula’s main customs post.
 It controls movement between the peninsula and the Empire.